keitaroyam/yamtbx/doc/kamo-en.md

 to check if dependencies are all installed.

 ##### Troubleshooting tips
-* Installation of scipy stops with error "as: I don't understand 'm' flag!"
+* (Mac) Installation of scipy stops with error "as: I don't understand 'm' flag!"
-   * If you are using MacPorts, try excluding /opt/local/bin from environment variable PATH.
+   * Make sure you installed gfortran following the way mentioned above.
+If you are using MacPorts, try excluding /opt/local/bin from environment variable PATH.
 [Reference URL](https://stackoverflow.com/questions/41542990/while-installing-on-osx-sierra-via-gcc-6-keep-having-fatal-opt-local-bin-l).
+Alternatively review PATH to use /usr/local/gfortran/bin/gfortran.
+* (Mac) Installation of scipy stops with error `gcc: error: unrecognized command line option ‘-stdlib=libc++’`
+   * Make sure gcc installed with Xcode is used (did you install Xcode and command-line tools?
+Any other gcc installed with different methods?).
+Review PATH to use /usr/bin/g++.
 * Installing with DIALS/PHENIX environment, but kamo.test\_installation claims wxPython is NG
    * Please check if some GUI program of DIALS/PHENIX successfully starts (e.g. dials.image\_viewer)．In case of Ubuntu, you may need to install libjpeg62 package.

 ### How to update KAMO
-1. `cd` where-you-cloned-yamtbx
+1. `cd $DIALS/modules/yamtbx`
 2. `git pull`
 3. `$DIALS/build/bin/libtbx.refresh`
 4. `kamo.test_installation`